Türkiye Road Trip Itinerary: Antalya to Istanbul with Kids

-A rooftop terrace at the Fulya Pansiyon Hotel, Eğirdir/Isparta, Turkey
+A rooftop terrace at the Fulya Pansiyon Hotel, Eğirdir/Isparta, Türkiye

-As you know, this summer we went on our big Turkish trip that combined varieties of activities – from exploring one of the oldest and biggest cities in the world (Istanbul), relaxing on the Mediterranean coast at an all-inclusive resort, and taking a road trip back to Istanbul through the country to witness ancient city ruins, walk around small towns, eat good food and fully experience Turkish culture as it is.
+As you know, this summer, we went on our big Turkish trip that combined various activities—from exploring one of the oldest and biggest cities in the world (Istanbul) to relaxing on the Mediterranean coast at an all-inclusive resort.
+We also took a road trip back to Istanbul through the country to witness ancient city ruins, walk around small towns, eat good food, and fully experience Turkish culture as it is.
+Continue reading to find out how we took a road trip from Antalya to Istanbul with our kids.

-Let’s talk about how and why we decided to plan a road trip through Turkey.
+Let’s talk about how and why we decided to plan a road trip through Türkiye.

-We think that a road trip is the best way to explore new places as you can do so at your own pace.
-You can especially accomplish a lot just in a few days when the distances are relatively small, like in Turkey.
+We think that a road trip is the best way to explore new places, as you can do so at your own pace.
+You can especially accomplish a lot in just a few days when the distances are relatively small, like in Türkiye.

-You can plan your itinerary, and choose what and when you want to see depending on your favorite activities.
+You can plan your Türkiye road trip itinerary and choose what and when you want to see, depending on your favorite activities.
 Thus, our trip included visiting ancient city ruins, hiking at the natural sites with thermal waters, strolling along a magnificent mountain lake, and enjoying local food.

 Renting a car with Avis